medialab/xan/docs/cmd/top.md

                              them as numbers.
     -g, --groupby <cols>     Return top n values per group, represented by the values in given columns.
+    -S, --sorted             When used with -g/--groupby, indicates that the input is sorted on the group columns so the command can run faster and use memory proportional on -l/--limit rather than group cardinality.
+This does not indicate the file is sorted on scored column, because using `xan slice` on such a file would effectively do the same thing as `xan top` in this particular case.
     -r, --rank <col>         Name of a rank column to prepend.
     -T, --ties               Keep all rows tied for last.
 Will therefore consume O(k + t) memory, t being the number of ties.